USCbiostats/BinaryDosage/README.md

 function.
 By default the function returns a list with the dosage values for all the subjects.
 The genotype probabilities can be added to the list by setting the dosageonly option to FALSE.
-See the help files or the vignette “extractingsnps” for more information.
+See the help files or the vignette <span style="font-family:Courier">usingbdfiles</span> for more information.

 The following code extracts the 6th SNP from both the binary dosage data sets generated above.